Knoblauchpilze/agents/README.md

   );
 }
 ```
 It is up to the user to define time parameters consistent with what is expected and required for the simulation at hand.
-The create launcher will be used by the application to schedule the environment's execution.
+The `createLauncher` method will be used by the application to schedule the environment's execution.

 The `initialize` method is structure like so:
 ```cpp